SixArm/consulting-agreement/README.md

 This kind of agreement may also be known as a General Consulting Agreement ("GSA"), Professional Services Agreement ("PSA"), or Master Services Agreement ("MSA").

-Note: The purpose of this document is to have a free open source template that is easy to understand, easy to customize, and fair and balanced for everyone involved.
+The purpose of this document is to have a free open source consulting agreement that is easy to understand, easy to customize for your own goals, and easy to see is fair and balanced for everyone.
+The free open source license is your choice of [CC-BY-SA-4.0]((https://creativecommons.org/licenses/by-sa/4.0/) or [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) or [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) or contact us for custom license.

 Feedback is welcome.
 Improvements are welcome.

 ## 1. Introduction